 Focusing on a fast but sharp-looking interface, Comet for Reddit is another great option.
 Like Apollo, Comet offers full Markdown support, and like the official Reddit app, Comet offers infinite scrolling.
 The media viewer is top-notch, enabling you to see Reddit’s various GIFs and videos in all their glory.
 Five themes and four-post layouts ensure there is a customization option for everyone.
 That’s on top of more than 60 other app settings that can be personalized as well.

-Comet also stands out for the ability to add an unlimited number of accounts.
-Want to see all your downvoted content?
-That’s easy with Comet.
-You can see all of your upvoted comments as well.
+Comet also stands out for its ability to add an unlimited number of accounts as well as uniquely show you all of your downvoted content.
+That’s a feature we don’t see on many other third-party Reddit apps.
 The unique user interface adds a fresh layer for anyone who uses Reddit daily.
-It’s this interface plus native Reddit features that helps differentiate it from the rest of the third-party options.
+It’s this interface plus native Reddit features that help differentiate it from the rest of the third-party options.
+Where it falters is that it hasn’t been updated in a while and the developer has gone silent.
+With every new OS release, there is a chance features could break, so use cautiously.